Tuesday, 2 April 2019

 The preparatory phase operations raised a particular problem for the Allies: if confined to Normandy they would disclose to the Germans the proposed Allied landing area.
 The Allies therefore implemented one of the most elaborate operational deception plans ever devised.
 Known as Operation Fortitude, it was designed to reinforce German expectations that the landings would be staged in the Calais region of France.
 To sustain the deception, it was necessary for the Allied air forces to conduct operations on an immense scale in the Calais area; indeed, for every one air raid mounted in Normandy two were flown against targets in more northerly parts of France.[9]

 The third phase of air operations was termed the assault phase and involved direct air support for Operation Overlord during the amphibious landings.
 Five main tasks were identified: protection of the amphibious landing force, neutralisation of coastal defences, protection of the landing beaches from enemy air attack, interdiction of enemy counter-attacks, and support to land forces in their advance from the beaches.
 The fourth phase, known as the follow-up phase, was less well defined than the earlier phases and was dependent on the development of operations in the landing area.
-It was nevertheless broadly expected to include the continued attrition of the German Air Force, interdiction of enemy reinforcements moving to Normandy, direct support for ground forces, air lift for further airborne operations, and air transport.
+It was nevertheless broadly expected to include the continued attrition of the Luftwaffe, interdiction of enemy reinforcements moving to Normandy, direct support for ground forces, air lift for further airborne operations, and air transport.

 An essential element of this phase was the movement to Normandy at the earliest possible date of the RAF and USAAF tactical air forces.
 Operating from southern England, these formations would have been unable to remain airborne for very long over Normandy; moreover, their operations would have been jeopardised in the event of adverse weather in the English Channel area.
 Hence, it was vital to deploy both fighters and fighter-bombers into Normandy soon after the landings.
 For this purpose, the tactical air forces would depend on the rapid construction of forward airfields in the lodgement area, using deployable prefabricated equipment and components.
 The Allies planned to construct 27 such airfields in the first 24 days of Overlord.[10]